 - 14 or less days - £50

 The compensation that we offer does not exclude you from claiming more if you are entitled to do so.
 Compensation payments relating to a child place for which you have paid a child price are half the amounts shown (up to half the child price paid).
 There are no compensation payments payable to those travelling on 'free child places', 'free group places' or infants.

-Very rarely, we may be forced by ‘force majeure’ (see below) to change or terminate your holiday after departure but before the scheduled end of your time away.
+Very rarely, we may be forced by ‘force majeure’ (see below) to change or terminate your holiday.
 This is extremely unlikely but if this situation does occur, we regret we will be unable to offer any refunds (unless we obtain any refunds from our suppliers), pay you any compensation or meet any costs or expenses you incur as a result.

 Except where otherwise expressly stated in these booking conditions, we regret we cannot accept liability or pay any compensation where the performance of our contractual obligations is prevented or affected by or you otherwise suffer any damage or loss as a result of ‘force majeure’.
 In these booking conditions ‘force majeure’ means any event which we or the supplier of the service(s) in question could not, even with all due care, foresee or avoid.

 These events can include (but are not limited to), war, riot, industrial dispute, terrorist activity and its consequences, natural or nuclear disaster, fire, adverse weather conditions, epidemics and pandemics, unavoidable technical problems with transport.